 Today, Dave’s son Rob has shifted 3 jobs in a matter of 7 years of his experience.
 While he does look forward to the monetary benefits offered by the enterprises he joins, his criteria for choosing or staying in a job are poles apart from his father.
 For Rob, the critical aspects of a workplace are – flexibility of working from anywhere, interesting work opportunity and the overall workplace environment.

 This scenario and Rob’s expectations from his workplace speak for the most of millennial generation today.
 Millennials will make up the largest age-group of the global workforce and most millennials expect their organisations to provide means of employee engagement.

 However, what exactly is employee engagement?
-While it might seem that keeping employees happy and giving them benefits like – game rooms, Friday nights, bean bags, etc. is enough, employee engagement is more than that
+While it might seem that keeping employees happy and giving them benefits like – game rooms, Friday nights, bean bags, etc. is enough, employee engagement is much more than that.